Our Baby Asparagus Pictures

 Asparagus Sprout pictures in backyard garden.

-4 Responses to “Our Baby Asparagus Pictures”
+4 thoughts on “Our Baby Asparagus Pictures”

 2. Dear Friend, thanks for sharing.
 Thanks for sharin ghte pictures and helpful information.
 I have planted asparagus and other fruits and vegies and don’t know what the heck we are doing.
-Here is what I do know, we are having a great time, and learning as a family :) It is helpful finding nice folks like you to share.
+Here is what I do know, we are having a great time, and learning as a family 🙂 It is helpful finding nice folks like you to share.
 Thanks a million!
 Best of luck with your asparagus, I will try to stay in touch

 3. I just planted asparagus this year (and rhubarb)–was told because they were dry roots that it would be 2 years instead of 3, but I have questions–the bag said not to harvest shoots before the second year, but so far I have no shoots–will I get them at all this year, or was it your experience that they did not even come up until the third year?